invoke-ai/InvokeAI/docs/index.md

 ## :octicons-question-24: Support

-For support, please use this repository's GitHub Issues tracking service.
-Feel free to send me an email if you use and like the script.
+For support, please use this repository's GitHub [Issues tracking service](https://github.com/invoke-ai/InvokeAI/issues).
+Live support is also available on the [InvokeAI Discord server](https://discord.gg/ZmtBAhwWhy).

-Original portions of the software are Copyright (c) 2020 [Lincoln D. Stein](https://github.com/lstein)
+Original portions of the software are Copyright (c) 2022 [Lincoln D. Stein](https://github.com/lstein)

 ## :octicons-book-24: Further Reading